WANT THE BEST JOB EVER?!?!?!

-KITCHEN ASSISTANTS: Kitchen Assistants prepare and served well-balanced meals and snacks to campers and staff daily.
+KITCHEN ASSISTANT: Kitchen Assistants prepare and served well-balanced meals and snacks to campers and staff daily.
 Additional responsibilities include dishes, ensuring cleanliness of the kitchen and dining hall, and assisting with program support when needed.

 MAINTENANCE ASSISTANT: The Maintenance Assistant works directly with the Property Manager and Program Director to assist in the daily operations of camp.
 This position requires general maintenance skills, lawn mowing, and a person who can work independently on projects.